-While walking down Commonwealth Avenue, we sometimes catch a glimpse of a pair of classic Air Jordan 1s or a pair of sneakers with intricate patterns and vibrant colors.
+While walking down Commonwealth Avenue, we sometimes catch a glimpse of a pair of classic Air Jordan 1s from those air jordan 1 releases or a pair of sneakers with intricate patterns and vibrant colors.
 They may just seem like sneakers, but these sneakers have contributed to a whole culture.

 Sneaker culture began when Michael Jordan wore his first signature shoe, the Air Jordan 1, in an NBA game.
 As Jordan’s status as an elite athlete was cemented in the history books, the popularity of his shoes rose just as as fast.
 In no time, the sneaker transitioned from a necessity on the court to an iconic fashion symbol.
 As a result, different brands and designers hopped on to the sneaker train, hoping to replicate the success of the Air Jordans.